insect-biome-atlas/happ/README.md

 #### VSEARCH assignments

-To run the `vsearch` taxonomic assignment method (implemented in QIIME2) you need to provide compatible files.
-However, if you downloaded the COIDB SINTAX reference above you can leave the `ref:` and `taxfile:` config parameters empty.
-HAPP will then generate the necessary files using the SINTAX reference.
+To run the `vsearch` taxonomic assignment method (implemented in QIIME2) you need to provide paths to files compatible with QIIME2 under the `qiime2:` config section.

+- `ref:` This is the path to a fasta file containing reference sequences for the taxonomic assignment with the QIIME2 `feature-classifier` plugin.
+- `taxfile:` This is the path to a file containing the taxonomy for the reference sequences in the fasta file.
+- `ranks:` This is a list of taxonomic ranks present in the reference.

+See the [QIIME2 docs](https://docs.qiime2.org/2024.10/tutorials/feature-classifier/) for how to obtain and format these files.

+> [!TIP]
+>If you downloaded the COIDB SINTAX reference above you can leave the `ref:`,
+>`taxfile:` and `ranks:` config parameters empty.
+HAPP will then generate the
+>necessary files using the SINTAX reference.

 #### Combining SINTAX + EPA-NG assignments